top of page

 The more you look at nutritional supplements and prescribed medications, the more you will become familiar with the common excipients and ones you may need to avoid.

-I personally like to know what is in the food system and supplement that I choose to take, but if you have a food sensitivity, knowing these ingredients helps you make choices compatible with your or your baby's/child's sensitivity, particularly for over the counter medications and supplements.
+I personally like to know what is in the supplement that I choose to take, but if you have a food sensitivity, knowing these ingredients helps you make choices compatible with your or your baby's/child's sensitivity, particularly for over the counter medications and supplements.